Skip to main content

 (4) An unusual or unexpected incident which jeopardizes the safety of a child or employee of the program.

-(N) If the department revokes a license or refuses to renew a license of a school district, county board of developmental disabilities, community school, or eligible nonpublic school, it shall not issue a license to the facility within five years from the date of revocation of a license or refusal to renew a license.
+(N) If the department revokes a license or refuses to renew a license of a school district, county board of developmental disabilities, community school, or eligible nonpublic school, it will not issue a license to the facility within five years from the date of revocation of a license or refusal to renew a license.

-(O) All actions of the department with respect to licensing a school child program's facility, renewing a license, refusal to license or renew a license, and revocation of a license, shall be in conformity with sections 3301.57 and 3301.58 and Chapter 119. of the Revised Code.
+(O) All actions of the department with respect to licensing a school child program's facility, renewing a license, refusal to license or renew a license, and revocation of a license, will be in conformity with sections 3301.57 and 3301.58 and Chapter 119. of the Revised Code.

 (a) The proposal to deny an initial or standard license;